bpbond/R-data-picarro/R-data-picarro.md

 rawdata/
 ```

-This directory is backed up both *locally* and *remotely*, and is under *version control*, so it's easy to track changes over time.
+This directory contains *scripts* that are backed up both *locally* and *remotely*.
+It is under *version control*, so it's easy to track changes over time.

 Reproducible research example